nathanwbailey/msc_project/README.md

 - **Part 2: Decoder**
     - Adds a decoder to the contrastive learning methods to provide a direct comparison to the autoencoder approach
-    - Contrasts two methods of adding the decoder
     - Compares Instance Norm and Batch Norm Approaches
     - Evaluates the approaches to the task of downstream weather forecasting